A Pernicious New Doctrine

 Perhaps no church besides the first church in Jerusalem has ever enjoyed such good preaching as the believers in Antioch were privileged to hear week after week.
-To the roster of great pulpiteers given in Acts 13:1 was now added the name of Silas, joining such names as Paul and Barnabas.
-These last two continued for some time in Antioch before God led them to other places.
+After returning the city, Paul and Barnabas continued there for some time before God led them to other places.
+Also, to the roster of great pulpiteers (Acts 13:1) was now added the name of Silas.

 A Sharp Dispute over a Helper

-After spending some time in Antioch, Paul approached Barnabas and suggested that they go back to Asia Minor and revisit the churches they had founded.
+After spending some time in Antioch, Paul approached Barnabas and suggested that they return to Asia Minor and revisit the churches they had founded.
 Barnabas agreed and began to make arrangements.
 As he considered who might accompany them, he thought of his nephew Mark, the same Mark who had forsaken them on their first missionary journey.
 Mark's failure to persevere had no doubt grieved his uncle.
-So now Barnabas wanted to give Mark another chance.
+So, Barnabas wanted to give Mark another chance.
 Perhaps he spoke with Mark and secured his promise not to forsake them again.

 But when Barnabas announced to Paul his desire to use Mark, Paul objected.
 He did not think Mark was trustworthy.
 The battle for souls required a soldier who did not run away when hard pressed by the enemy.
 Whatever potential Barnabas saw in his nephew, Paul did not see it.
 Paul probably thought that family loyalty was clouding his partner's better judgment.

 In this incident, we see the true character of each apostle.
 Paul was a fighter with such natural strength and self-discipline that he had a hard time accepting weaknesses in others.
 Although Barnabas was no weakling, his outstanding trait was mercy.
 He was always ready to help someone who was struggling to succeed.
 Among those he helped was Paul himself.
-When Paul came to Jerusalem after his conversion, Barnabas took his side and urged the church leaders to receive him despite his past record of persecuting the church.
+When Paul came to Jerusalem after his conversion, Barnabas came to his defense and urged church leaders to receive him despite his past record of persecuting believers.